Personnel

 UBC Postdoctoral Fellow (Japanese Society for the Promotion of Science) 2007-2009

-Current Position: Associate Professor, Yamagata University
+Current Position: Professor, Yamagata University

 Will Cornwell